Doing our bit

 Keats Community Library

-When the Council closed Heath Library two years ago, a charity was formed by local residents to take over the library.
-Run by volunteers and funded by the comment, Keats Community Library is much more than a place to borrow books, it providesessential services to the local community.
+When the Council closed Heath Library, local residents formed a charity to take it over.
+Funded entirely by the community, Keats Community Library is much more than a place to borrow books.

 Unleashing the artist in everyone